alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 5. A minimum of 100 GB of hard disk is necessary to save all datasets, models, pictures, etc;
 6. Many thanks to Valerio Velardo.
 Most of the charts were based on his playlist available in: https://www.youtube.com/@ValerioVelardoTheSoundofAI
-7. The content of the folders below were intentionally ignored in this repository, except for the folders */_analysys* and */_pictures*.
+7. Some folders below were intentionally ignored in this repository, except for the folders */_analysys* and */_pictures*.

 ![screenshot](_pictures/README_picture_1.png)
 ![[README_picture_1.png]]